-The Städel Museum presents a selection of ninety-five master drawings which will give an exemplary impression of the character, order and artistic significance of the former drawing collection of Johann Friedrich Städel.
-Outstanding works by Raphael, Correggio and Primaticcio, Watteau, Boucher and Fragonard, Dürer, Roos and Reinhart, as well as Goltzius, Rembrandt and De Wit, are presented – following the tradition of the founder’s collection – according to ‘European schools’ and discussed in detail in an accompanying catalogue.
-A portion of these drawings are already known among scholars, while others will be published for the first time.
-The reconstruction of the former drawing collection of Johann Friedrich Städel provides insights into the collection activities and concepts of the founder, as well as into the collecting of drawings in the eighteenth century in general.
+The Städel Museum presented a selection of ninety-five master drawings which gave an exemplary impression of the character, order and artistic significance of the former drawing collection of Johann Friedrich Städel.
+Outstanding works by Raphael, Correggio and Primaticcio, Watteau, Boucher and Fragonard, Dürer, Roos and Reinhart, as well as Goltzius, Rembrandt and De Wit, were presented—following the tradition of the founder’s collection—according to ‘European schools’ and discussed in detail in an accompanying catalogue.
+A portion of these drawings were already known among scholars, while others were published for the first time.
+The reconstruction of the former drawing collection of Johann Friedrich Städel provided insights into the collection activities and concepts of the founder, as well as into the collecting of drawings in the eighteenth century in general.

 Stiftung Gabriele Busch-Hauck, Wolfgang Ratjen Stiftung, Tavolozza Foundation, Georg und Franziska Speyer’sche Hochschulstiftung